nasmith/nasmith.github.io/_pages/contact.md

 ### Please do *not* email me if:

 * you're interested in taking NLP and need an add code; instead, please use the links on the course website to petition.
+: To find the course website for the current quarter, [start here](https://www.cs.washington.edu/education/courses/).
+If there's no link for the quarter you're interested in, or the page says nothing about add codes yet, it's because I don't have the information yet (try again later).
 * you're considering applying for grad school at UW (Ph.D. or masters programs) but don't have any specific technical questions
 : (This is great, and I encourage you to apply!
 Go for it, and feel free to discuss your research vision and how it would fit into my group in your statement.
 I can't give any feedback on your application before or after you apply, but I do look for a small number of new Ph.D. advisees each year.
-Please trust me that emailing me just to tell me that you're applying will make absolutely no difference.)
+Please trust me that emailing me just to tell me that you're applying will make absolutely no difference!)
 * you're considering applying for grad school at CMU
 : (This is great!
 Because I no longer work there, I can't really help you.)
 * you're a student outside the US looking to be an intern or a student looking to visit my group